Therise422/menu-tutorial/README.md

  you will then need create a new method named play game as public.

- you will tehn need to write scenemanger. which you write down Loadsceneasync()
+ you will then need to write scenemanger. which you write down Loadsceneasync()

  <img width="483" alt="image" src="https://github.com/user-attachments/assets/9f7f4602-fec6-416b-816c-2d613446da06">